MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 [Power App portal maintenance and troubleshooting](/training/modules/portals-maintenance-troubleshooting/) A Power Pages website in private mode won't work when you disable Azure Active Directory authentication.
 Azure Active Directory authentication is enabled by default when the website is provisioned.
 Change the [site visibility](/security/site-visibility.md) state to **public** before disabling Azure Active Directory authentication.

-## Power Pages Design Studio issues
+## Power Pages design studio issues

 ### Images not displaying in Power Pages Design Studio